nielskee/draft-articles/TechnicalHiringPart2.md

 ## A better pipeline

-There's no ideal approach, but a good generic approach for me would look something like:
+There's no universal ideal, but a good generic approach for me would look something like this:

-* Have a daily hiring standup to maintain the cadence.
+* **Have a daily hiring standup** in your team to maintain the cadence.
 At this standup, do a group review with your tech interviewers of CV and cover letters that came in the previous day.
 Aim for no more than a 24&#8209;hour lead time from arrival.
 There will be some early exits here where the experience clearly doesn't match your requirements.
 Give feedback.

-* Have a very quick turnaround to phone screen for those candidates you want to go forward with.
+* Aim for a **very quick turnaround to phone screen** for those candidates you want to go forward with.
 If there are multiple candidates you're talking to, fan out to multiple phone screen pairs.
 These pairs both make the call, and make the call (see what I did there?).
 Give feedback.

-* Have one form of technical screen only, with a preference for a technical assignment that's related to the tech domain.
+* Have **one form of technical screen only**, with a preference for a technical assignment that's related to the tech domain.

-* Get it reviewed promptly when the solution comes back - the daily standup helps coordinate this.
+* Get it **reviewed promptly** when the solution comes back - the daily standup helps coordinate this.
 Give feedback to both successful and unsuccessful candidates.
 Use a checklist, but also leverage GitHub as a review platform if that's possible for your organisation.

-* Make a decision for a live interview based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most recent contact, so ```CV < phone < tech assignment```.
+* **Make a decision for a live interview** based on a balanced view of the CV, phone and tech assignment, but always weighting towards the most recent contact, so ```CV < phone < tech assignment```.

-The key to making this work is to devolve the process, and stop making hiring managers a bottleneck.
+The key to making this work is to keep the rhythm and devolve the process, removing managers as (a) sole decision-makers and (b) a process bottleneck.
 Explain to people why broad involvement in tech hiring is important for diversity, and the future health of the team.
-They'll get it, trust me.
+They'll get it, trust me, and they'll see the benefits of working next to colleagues they were instrumental in hiring.

 ## Coming next